 The immediate priority is to find a narrower and less damaging range of consumption in which the less fortunate can live in dignity but which in aggregate remains within our planetary boundaries.

-The obstacle is our global addiction to a measure of economic success which rewards consumption of resources rather than efficiency of their use.
+The obstacle is our global addiction to a measure of economic success which rewards consumption of resources rather than the sustainability of their use.
 Economic “growth”, as currently quantified, is arguably far more damaging to the planet than population growth, yet is relentlessly pursued.

 The Sustainable Development Goals approved in 2015 include Goal 12: “ensure sustainable consumption and production patterns.”
 However, the targets make no reference to the necessary reforms in measuring economic “growth”.